 Courses and graduates with professional recognition

 - The course has been approved by the Social Workers Registration Board and graduates can apply to become registered social workers.

 Employment advantages and decent income

 - Graduates can serve as Assistant Social Work Officer (ASWO) or equivalent.
-The starting salary for the government is at point 16 on the MPS (the starting salary is $33,350 under the approval of the Civil Service Pay Adjustment Mechanism in Feb 2020).
+The starting salary for the government is at point 16 on the MPS (the starting salary is $35,775 and effective in April 2023).